Advice for Neighbours Affected by Development

 If your neighbour is relocating an existing driveway crossover they must remove and reinstate the old crossover to match the existing kerb profile, footpath and verge.
 They will require a permit to work on Council land to construct the new driveway crossover which must be constructed to Council specification.
 Please contact Council on 8522 9211 if you have any queries in relation to this type of work.
 You can also refer to our civil standards which includes the specifications for all types of driveways.

-If the neighbouring development causes damage to the landscaping and infrastructure present on Council verges, the owner of the land will be required to make good damage to Council property.
-If you witness damage to the Council verge area please contact Council immediately on 8522 9211.
+If the neighbouring development causes damage to the landscaping and infrastructure present on Council verges, the owner of the land will be required to make good any damage to Council property.
+If you witness damage to the Council verge area please contact us immediately on 8522 9211.

 Before constructing or removing any fence or retaining wall on the boundary of an adjoining property(s), the relevant party is required under the Fences Act to give 30 days’ written notice to any adjoining owner(s) concerned.